 Some U.S. pharmacy institutions do not consider international (non-U.S.) applicants for admission.
 Some U.S. pharmacy institutions give admission preference to applicants who live in the same state as the school.
 For these schools, international and out-of-state (non-resident) applicants may compete for a limited number of positions or may be ineligible for admission, depending on institutional and state policies.
 Private pharmacy institutions generally offer non-U.S. citizens a greater number of positions within the program as compared to state-supported, public institutions.
 Foreign citizens should visit the web site for each U.S. pharmacy school to determine if international (foreign) applicants are eligible for admission.

 The majority of U.S. pharmacy degree programs require all applicants to apply through the Pharmacy College Application Service (PharmCAS).
-The PharmCAS web site indicates whether the pharmacy school considers non-US citizens for admission.
+The PharmCAS web site indicates whether the pharmacy school considers non-U.S. citizens for admission.
 Refer to the School Directory for detailed information.

 If the U.S. institution considers non-U.S. citizens for admission, the applicant must meet the same minimum entry requirements as American students, including course prerequisites and standardized tests.
 Applicants who completed pre-pharmacy study outside the U.S. will be required to submit original foreign transcripts or a course-by-course foreign transcript evaluation report, depending on school policy.
 Some pharmacy schools do not accept pre-pharmacy courses taken at a foreign institution.